alochym01/go-learn/README.md

 ### Learning Go

-1. Write test first
+-   Write test first
-2. Write code second
+-   Write code second
-3. A simple calculator code
+-   A simple calculator code
-    -   [ ] Validation a return value in a range of int type
+    -   [ ] Not validated a return value in a range of int type
 ### Example

 -   folder structure